 "We are so happy that at least we can see a change here in this camp, compared to what it was in the Kenya Kakuma refugee's camp, when no LGBTQI refugees were accepted while we were in that camp."

-Life in the South Sudan camp itself is not getting better, however.
+Life in the EAC2 camp itself is not getting better, however.
 Nakafeero tells me that several of her fellows have been sick this last month.
 We have no confirmation of this, but there are rumors of people poisoning their food.
 There are homophobes and transphobes in the camp who do not want to have the LGBTQ refugees there.
 For the time being Nakafeero and her group stick to packaged food, which is more expensive.

 I have added a video message from Nakafeero.
 Transcript below.